How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Safe Dating Apps

 As more and more people rely on their smartphones, dating apps have largely taken the place of traditional dating websites.
-Some of these attract users who are looking to just hook up (and if that’s what you want, great!), while others are geared more towards those looking for long term relationships.
+Some of these attract users who are looking to just hook up (and if that’s what you want, great!), while others are geared more toward those looking for long term relationships.

 Safe Sexting